gis-ops/dbscan-clustering/README.md

     ...

-    // the sliders can sit on top of our button
+    // the sliders can sit on top of our colorful buttons
    <Header as="h5">DBScan settings</Header>
+    // by the way, these are tachyons css classes
     <div className="flex flex-row">
       <div className="w-80">
         // our functional component using CustomSlider from above